 Information about our past exhibitions can be found here.

-You can find out more about the history of the art collection and view images online via the Collection page.
+You can find out more about the history of the art collection and view images online via the Online Collections page.
 Currently only a selection of the collection can be searched online, although this database will continue to grow as more of our collections are digitised.

 Main Reception: 01706 924492